promiseowolabi/aws-datasync-migration-workshop/workshops/object-migration/EN/module2/README.md

   ![](../images/mod2ds8.png)

 5. As the task runs, the execution status will progress from &quot;Launching&quot; to &quot;Preparing&quot; to &quot;Transferring&quot; to &quot;Verifying&quot; and finally to &quot;Success&quot;.
 The task execution will report statistics on the job, as shown below.
 It will take a few minutes for the task to complete.
-Once the task has finished, notice that 202 files were transferred.
+Once the task has finished, notice that 200 files were transferred.
 This is the 200 files in the data set along with the two folders in the path that we specified.

   ![](../images/mod2ds9.png)

 ## Validation Step

 From the in-cloud region management console, select **Services** then **S3.**  In the bucket list, click on the **data-migration-workshop** bucket.
 You should see a top-level folder named &quot;images&quot;.
-Inside this folder should be the 200 .jpg files from the NFS server.
+Inside this folder should be the 200 .jpg files from the on-premises object storage.

 ![](../images/mod2validate.png)

 ## Module Summary

-In this module you successfully activated the DataSync agent and created a task to copy files from the on-premises NFS server into the S3 bucket.
+In this module you successfully activated the DataSync agent and created a task to copy files from the on-premises object storage into the AWS S3 bucket.
 You then verified that the files were copied successfully.

-In the next module, you will configure the on-premises File Gateway to connect to the S3 bucket, providing access to the in-cloud files via NFS.
+In the next module, you will configure the in-cloud Application server to connect to the S3 bucket, providing access to the in-cloud object via S3.

 Go to [Module 3](../module3/).